Dikshagaonker/Tek_TestApp/README.md

 # Tek_TestApp
 Basic application with listing view followed by detail page on item selection.
 Also keeps a track of number of times the application is been loaded.
-The technology being used is Swift 5.8.1.
+Tech Stack: Swift (v.5.8.1)